States that have both a medical marijuana law and have removed jail time for possessing small amounts of marijuana

 Then, in 2019, Gov. Sununu signed HB 399, which allows people who received misdemeanor convictions for possessing small amounts of cannabis prior to decriminalization to have their records annulled.

 MPP advocated for decriminalization in New Hampshire for more than a decade in advance of this victory.
 However, we know that this progress would not have been possible without the hard work of our many dedicated allies.
 In particular, we are grateful to attorney Paul Twomey, the ACLU-NH, the New Hampshire Liberty Alliance, and HB 640 sponsor Rep. Renny Cushing (who passed away on March 7, 2022) for their tireless efforts in support of sensible cannabis policy reforms.

-Thank you for supporting MPP.
-To stay updated on the status of marijuana policy reform in New Hampshire, be sure to subscribe to MPP's free legislative alert service.
+To stay updated on the status of marijuana policy reform in New Hampshire, be sure to subscribe to MPP's alerts, if you haven't done so already.

 Earlier today, the New Hampshire Senate voted down a bill (HB 629) to make it legal for adults who are 21 or older to possess and grow small amounts of cannabis.
 Only nine of the 24 senators voted for legalization.